Inter-Secondary Schools Boys and Girls Championships: ISSA and GMA

 In 1999, after years of deliberation between the ISSA and GMA, and precipitated by shrinking revenues particularly at Girls' Champs, the GMA ceded control of the girls' event to ISSA.
 The two meets are now staged together over five days, beginning with field events and ending with all relays.

 The Games Mistresses Association (GMA) of Jamaica has been led by Presidents including Joyce Taylor, Barbara Jones and Joan Lloyd-Hudson.
 Lloyd-Hudson took over the Presidency from Barbara Jones and served for two years.
 She improved the operations of the championship and negotiated a sponsorship deal with MILO.
 The Presidents are selected by a national election, Jamaican physical education high school teachers gather in Kingston annually for the elections.
 Among the responsibilities of the GMA are management of girls' sports on a national level, including the physical education curriculum.

 The GMA merged with ISSA in 1999 after several years of discussion with the principals of the nation's high schools.
 Some supporters of the continuation of a GMA-led girl's champs thought the move was purely a financial one.
 Others believed the ISSA group wanted to have full control of both boys and girls champs which would allow more effective planning of the championships.

 The girls and boys championships are the biggest track and field event involving high school students anywhere in the world.
 These events are planned around high school students and often attract college coaches from around the world.
 Many of these students receive college scholarships (outside of the country) on the track during the meet.

-After the 4-day championship, the students in their home schools, prepare to go the Penn Relays in the USA where they often dominate all the sprint events.
+After the 5-day championship, the students in their home schools, prepare to go to the Penn Relays in the USA where they often dominate all the sprint events.
 Those schools who may have lost a particular event at the Girls or boys championship look forward to a second opportunity at the Penn relays.